seonokkim/mmparser/README.md

 ## Overview

 MMParser is a comprehensive multi-model testing framework designed for evaluating various vision-language models on multimodal tasks.
-This framework follows top-tier research paper standards and provides modular, extensible architecture for model evaluation.

 ## Features